Revival of the Deceased and the Walk-In Reincarnation Case of Sobha Ram | Jasbir Jat

 Renewal of Past Life Relationships through Reincarnation: By incarnating into Jasbir’s body, Sobha was eventually reunited with the Tyagi family.

-Spirit Beings in Reincarnation Case: Sobha reported a spirit being facilitated his incarnation into the body of Jasbir.
+Spirit Beings in Reincarnation Case: Sobha reported that a spirit being facilitated his incarnation into the body of Jasbir.

 1. Stevenson, Ian: Twenty Cases Suggestive of Reincarnation, University of Virginia Press, Charlottesville, 1974, page 34